bradcerasani/handlebars-tutorial/readme.markdown

 # Handlebars.js Study

-These are my notes from following [Learn Everything about Handlebars.js Javascript Templating](http://javascriptissexy.com/handlebars-js-tutorial-learn-everything-about-handlebars-js-javascript-templating/).
+These are my notes from [Learn Everything about Handlebars.js Javascript Templating](http://javascriptissexy.com/handlebars-js-tutorial-learn-everything-about-handlebars-js-javascript-templating/).

 ### Why use templating?